eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-survived.md

 <img class="golden-width" src="/img/blog/2017/outpatient-morning-commute.jpg" alt="Commuting at 6:33 am through Acton, London." title="Snapchat"/>

 My outpatients didn't have a scheduled time but I was supposed to be there before noon, with a strong preference towards the time I was dosed, according to the doctors.
-My commute was an hour each way and so I had to wake up pretty early on the first week to get to my morning lectures on time.
+My commute was an hour each way and so I had to wake up pretty early in the first week to get to my morning lectures on time.
+My **total commute time has been 26 hours** or so but I always took my laptop with me to do some work while on the train.

 There are some more restrictions I had to follow before going in for an outpatient visit:

 - no **alcohol** 72 hours before
 - no **caffeine or xanthine** 24 hours before

 During one of my outpatients, there was **a man who decided to stop his trial**.
-He mentioned having problems with urinating and had just generally had enough; I believe this was pretty early through his trial.
+He mentioned having problems with urinating and had just generally had enough; I believe this was pretty early in his trial.
 In my last outpatient, there was a man doing a trial and afraid of needles!

 The outpatient visit usually took less than 20 minutes:

-- they ask how you're feeling, if there's any health changes
+- they ask how you're feeling and if there are any health changes
 - oral body temperature
 - blood pressure
 - blood samples